Jarno Saarinen: Legacy

 The tragedy at Monza was a shock to the motorcycle racing community.
-Two of the sports best riders had been lost and the factory racing teams of Suzuki, MV Agusta, Harley Davidson, and Yamaha joined together to demand safer conditions at race tracks.
+Two of the sports best riders had been lost and the factory racing teams of Suzuki, MV Agusta, Harley Davidson, and Yamaha joined to demand safer conditions at race tracks.
 Only forty days later, three riders in an Italian Juniors race were killed in the same turn.
-One month after the Nations Grand Prix, race teams took a stand and boycotted the Yugoslavian Grand Prix held at the treacherous Opatija Circuit due to dangerous track conditions.
+One month after the Nations Grand Prix, race teams took a stand and boycotted the Yugoslavian Grand Prix held at the Opatija street circuit in what is now Croatia due to dangerous track conditions.
 The Yamaha factory went further by withdrawing from racing for the rest of the year to honor Saarinen's memory.

 The death of Gilberto Parlotti at the 1972 Isle of Man TT and the deaths of Saarinen and Pasolini in 1973 highlighted the need for improved safety standards for motorcycle racers.
 At the time, many motorcycle Grand Prix races were still being held on street circuits with hazards such as telephone poles and railroad crossings.
-Dedicated race tracks of the time were also dangerous for motorcycle racers due to the steel trackside barriers preferred by car racers.
+Dedicated race tracks of the time were also dangerous for motorcycle racers due to the steel Armco trackside barriers preferred by car racers.
 Tensions over safety issues continued to simmer throughout the 1970s between the Grand Prix racers, race organizers and the FIM, as riders showed their increasing dissatisfaction with the safety standards and the way races were organized by boycotting several Grand Prix races.

 The situation reached a breaking point in 1979 when, the reigning 500cc world champion Kenny Roberts and journalist Barry Coleman attempted to break the FIM hegemony by organizing many of the top racers to begin the process of establishing a rival motorcycle championship called the World Series.
 Although the competing series failed to take off due to difficulties in securing enough venues, it forced the FIM to take the riders' demands seriously and make changes regarding their safety.
 During the 1979 FIM Congress, new rules were passed increasing prize money substantially and in subsequent years, stricter safety regulations were imposed on race organizers.
 In the following years, dangerous racing circuits were removed from the Grand Prix schedule.
 Race circuits began replacing the steel guardrails that lined the tracks and creating safe run-off areas.
 This would mark the beginning of an era of increased professionalism and improving safety standards in the sport.
 The current MotoGP and World Superbike championships are held at closed-course circuits.
 Monza has three slow chicanes on the circuit, but is not present on either calendar.
+The last street circuit in MotoGP was in 1990.
 Fatal crashes have still occurred in the 21st century, but at a much reduced rate compared to TT racing.